LATEST UPDATE: Oct 20, 2025, USCIS Implementation Plan for $100k H-1B Fee Released

 - Budget and plan for the extra cost if future hiring will require overseas H-1B petitions.

-- Assess whether your roles could qualify for national interest exemptions, especially in sectors like healthcare, research, critical infrastructure.
+- Assess whether your roles could qualify for exemptions, especially in sectors like healthcare, research, critical infrastructure.

-- Monitor regulatory developments, proposed rules, agency guidance, and litigation outcomes may alter key terms.
+- Continue to monitor regulatory developments, proposed rules, agency guidance, and litigation outcomes as these continue to alter key terms.

 - Consult immigration counsel to evaluate risks, compliance strategies, and waiver opportunities.